-Prerequisite: None

-Co-requisite: Students must be co-enrolled in

-NCBI 0307 3:3:0
+Prerequisite: None Co-requisite: INRW 0306 Type: ACAD NCBI 0307 3:3:0

 Non-Course Based Option - Integrated Reading and Writing II NCBO

 Integration of critical reading and academic writing skills.
 This course is an intensive bridge program and provides individualized instruction for students in preparation for college-level courses.
 TSI Placement; this course must be successfully completed with a "C" or higher to satisfy TSI requirements